 Queensland's Electric Super Highway

 The Queensland Electric Super Highway is the world's longest electric super highway in a single state.
-It allows Queenslanders and tourists to travel from Coolangatta to Cairns and from Brisbane to Toowoomba in a low or zero emissions vehicle.
+It has 31 fast-charging sites, allowing Queenslanders and tourists to travel from Coolangatta to Cairns, and from Brisbane to Toowoomba in a low or zero emissions vehicle.

-The fast chargers have been installed in convenient, safe locations close to major highways where there are existing amenities, such as cafes, restaurants and shops.
-The sites have been identified to allow motorists to easily charge their electric vehicle (EV) and have a short break during their journey, allowing them to prepare for a safe onwards journey.
+The fast chargers are installed in convenient, safe locations close to major highways where there are existing amenities, such as cafes, restaurants and shops.
+The sites were identified to allow motorists to easily charge their electric vehicle (EV) and enjoy a short break during their journey, allowing them to prepare for a safe onwards journey.